microbuilder/LPC84x_SAKEE/README.md

 - `peripherals_lib`
 - `common`

+For convenience sake, .zip files of these libraries are included in the `libs` folder, but more recent versions may be available from NXP.

-The project should be located at the same level as the above projects.
+The project should be located at the same level as the above library projects.

 ## Related Links